A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Linear mixed singularity implies conformal flatness

 \section{Linear mixed singularity implies conformal flatness}

-Having gathered the necessary elements concerning the Cartan-geometric viewpoint on conformal structures, we can now pursue the program outlined in Section~\ref{ss.mixed-balanced}, with the aim of proving Theorem~\ref{thm.local.lichnerowicz}.
-In particular, we shall study the consequences of the existence of a mixed-type singularity for the conformal vector field $Y$, and establish the following:
+Having gathered the necessary elements of the Cartan-geometric viewpoint on conformal structures, we can now pursue the program outlined in Section~\ref{ss.mixed-balanced}, with the aim of proving Theorem~\ref{thm.local.lichnerowicz}.
+The main result of this section is the following:

 \begin{proposition} Let $(M,g)$ be a closed, real-analytic Lorentzian manifold.
 Let $Y$ be a conformal vector field on $M$.
 If $Y$ admits a singularity of mixed type, then $(M,g)$ is conformally flat. \end{proposition}